cabforum/servercert/docs/NSR.md

 c.
 Undergo or perform a Vulnerability Scan

-    i.  within one (1) week of receiving a request from the CA/Browser Forum, ii.  after any system or network changes that the CA determines are significant, and iii.  at least every three (3) months, on public and private IP addresses identified by the CA or Delegated Third Party as the CA’s or Delegated Third Party’s Certificate Systems;
+    1.  within one (1) week of receiving a request from the CA/Browser Forum,
+    2.  after any system or network changes that the CA determines are significant, and
+    3.  at least every three (3) months, on public and private IP addresses identified by the CA or Delegated Third Party as the CA’s or Delegated Third Party’s Certificate Systems;

 d.
 Undergo a Penetration Test on the CA’s and each Delegated Third Party’s Certificate Systems on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant;